Ajmccrory/gitcomp/frontend/README.md

 ## Gitcomp Frontend

 The Gitcomp Frontend is built using React and Context API, providing a user-friendly interface for interacting with the Gitcomp Backend APIs.
-It allows users to perform various actions such as scraping GitHub user data, checking data, clearing user data, comparing contributions, repositories, and generating user activity graphs.
+It allows users to perform various actions such as scraping GitHub user data, checking data, clearing user data, comparing contributions, and repositories, and generating user activity graphs.

 ## Functionality